 - If your baby is sleeping in a baby sleeping bag, then this is how many layers of blankets they’ll need…

-We also love this chart from Grobag – which shows what to dress your little one in for bedtime (long or short sleeves, all in one suit, top and bottom or just a nappy) depending on what tog Grobag you have them in and the temperature of the room they’re in.
+Baby sleeping bag specialists Grobag have produced this chart to show what to dress your little one in for bedtime (long or short sleeves, all in one suit, top and bottom or just a nappy) depending on what tog Grobag you have them in and the temperature of the room they’re in.